All Episodes

 Listen very closely in light of the WikiLeaks revelations this week about the CIA building an arsenal of tools available to them where they can spy on your smartphone.

-They can there's no encryption on Android, no encryption that is available on iPhones, that they can spy through your smart TV and listen and perhaps even watch that they develop tools and could use stolen malware to attribute cyber attacks to nations like Russia, Iran, China, whoever they want to put fingerprints on.
+There's no encryption on Android, no encryption that is available on iPhones, that they can spy through your smart TV and listen and perhaps even watch, that they develop tools and could use stolen malware to attribute cyber attacks to nations like Russia, Iran, China, whoever they want to put fingerprints on.

 You know, the FBI agrees to pay the author of this bogus Trump golden shower dossier until it got exposed, and they were going to pay this guy money to continue the investigation.